Aiven-Labs/kafka-streams-example/README.md

 (See `app/build.gradle` for the definition of the `uberJar` task.)

-and copy the result to the top-level directory
+If you want to run the app using the provided `run.sh` script, then you'll also need to copy the result to the top-level directory
 ```shell
 cp app/build/libs/FilterApp-uber.jar .
 ```

-For convenience there is already a `FilterApp-uber.jar` pre-built and committed to this repository - this means you can run the program without needing to build it.

 ## Running the container